 - Response time needed to switch positions after actuation.

 - Port size requirements.

-Headquartered in Eagan, Minnesota, John Henry Foster provides a wide range of reliable pneumatic valves for an array of applications.
-The JHFoster team can be your partner in choosing the right components, in the right systems, for the right applications every time.
+Headquartered in Eagan, Minnesota, JHFOSTER provides a wide range of reliable pneumatic valves for an array of applications.
+The JHFOSTER team can be your partner in choosing the right components, in the right systems, for the right applications every time.
 Contact us online, request a quote, or call 855-688-0043 today to discuss your pneumatic valve needs.